-Pupils' safeguarding and child protection records will be stored securely and access to them will be appropriately limited.
+Pupils' safeguarding and child protection records will be stored securely on CPOM's and access to them will be appropriately limited.
+Access rights are defined by the DSL on CPOM's.

 When pupils leave Lowbrook Academy, the school will ensure that their child protection file is transferred to the new school or college as soon as possible.
 This will be transferred separately from their main pupil file, ensuring secure transit and a confirmation of receipt will be requested and retained.
 Where appropriate, the DSL will share information in advance of the pupil transferring so support can be put in place.